 The season kicked off on December 1st as Bethlehem Catholic topped Saucon Valley 26-14.
 Becahi had many returning starters in the first half of their lineup, including Rich Santoro, Gene Waas, Fran Vresics and Tom Bold, and jumped out to a 17-8 lead.
-Two days later Saucon rebounded to beat Freedom 24-23 on Jim LaPorta decision at heavyweight.
+Easton, with only four returning starters, won 8 of 12 bouts to beat Parkland 31-15.

 On December 17th, Easton defeated Nazareth 26-19 in a non-league match.
 On December 22nd, East Stroudsburg announced itself as the “surprise team” in the Centennial League by stunning Northwestern 30-19.
 Rich Jacobs (119) and Lue Nase (Hwt) both scored falls.
 Notre Dame had a strong middleweight performance to down Palmerton 29-21.